Skip to main content

 Job TypeUsers can select a job type from the dropdown list (details provided in the Job Type table below).

-Schedule TypeTwo types of schedules are available:
+Schedule TypeThe following schedule types are available:

 • Time-based – Executes the schedule at a specified time.